EmaniAditya/blog-application/README.md

 1. The `.env` file contains sensitive information and is included in `.gitignore`
 2. JWT tokens are used for secure authentication
-3. CORS is configured to accept requests only from the specified CLIENT_URL
+3. CORS is set to accept requests only from the specified CLIENT_URL

 ## Contributing